21 minute read

 • The Solution: This is where RLHF (Reinforcement Learning from Human Feedback) changed the world.
 Models are specifically trained to prioritize System Instructions over their own training data probability.

-• Agent Relevance: Agents rely on System Prompts—massive blocks of text defining rules (“Never delete files,” “Always return JSON”).
+• Agent Relevance: Agents rely on System Prompts, massive blocks of text defining rules (“Never delete files,” “Always return JSON”).
 A model with low steerability (like many early open-source models) will “forget” these rules as the conversation gets longer, a phenomenon known as Instruction Drift.
 High-quality agent models (GPT-4o, Claude 3.5 Sonnet) treat the System Prompt as a constitution, adhering to it even when the user tries to jailbreak it.

-2.2 Reasoning (System 2 Thinking)
+2.2 How Does LLM Reasoning Work (System 2 Thinking)?

 Daniel Kahneman, in “Thinking, Fast and Slow”, distinguishes between System 1 (Fast/Intuitive) and System 2 (Slow/Logical).